Building A Matcha Tea Shop Case Study

 We extensively researched local businesses and schools and partnered with them for special events.
 We also launched ourselves on numerous loyalty platforms as well.
 Having virtual loyalty programs and physical cards allowed us to extend our reach well beyond what anyone else could.

 Part of ranking locally was also getting in on associations and clubs because then our name ended up far and wide.
+Places like Glassdoor, Next Door, Yell, Yelp and more allowed us to gain an amazing level of visibility, and we quickly garnered a loyal following.

-This location also presented a lot of unique marketing opportunities as well.
+The location also presented a lot of unique marketing opportunities as well.
+It has 3 hotels within 3 minutes walking distance:

 It sits below a residential block: